bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 ## Call Methods on FormControls

-The ReactiveForms API makes it easy for us to change our FormControls as needed.
-As a reminder, the FormControl class extends the <a href="https://angular.io/api/forms/AbstractControl">AbstractControl</a> class which has a lot of helpful properties and methods on it.
+The ReactiveForms API makes it easy for us to change our `FormControl`s as needed.
+As a reminder, the `FormControl` class extends the <a href="https://angular.io/api/forms/AbstractControl">AbstractControl</a> class which has a lot of helpful properties and methods on it.
 The following example shows enabling and disabling controls via the `enable` and `disable` methods, and displaying the `enabled` FormControl property.

 @sourceref ./form-control.html
 @codepen